eagronin/yelp-acquire/README.md

 | User | Review_count | 0 | 11,954 | 23.1172 |

-5. List the cities with the most reviews in descending order (limit the list to top 25 cities):
+Identifying the cities with the most reviews, we list top 25 cities in terms of the number of reviews in descending order:

 ```mysql
 select city, sum(review_count) as all_review_count
 from business